-The Awards are judged by a panel appointed each year.
-The panel includes representatives from Safeguard, WorkSafe New Zealand, ACC and a union.
-It also includes an experienced health and safety practitioner.
+The panel usually consists of five people, including representatives from Safeguard, WorkSafe New Zealand, ACC and a trade union, as well as a health & safety practitioner.

 HOW MANY CATEGORIES ARE THERE?

 There are 9 categories for organisations and 6 categories for individuals.